mohitpai/journey-optimizer.en/help/using/offers/api-reference/batch-api/deliver-offers.md

 level: Experienced
 ---

-# Deliver offers using the Batch Decisioning API
+# Deliver offers using the [!DNL Batch Decisioning] API

+The [!DNL Batch Decisioning] API allows organizations to use offer decisioning functionality for all profiles in a given segment in one call.
+The offer content for each profiles in the segment is placed in an Adobe Experience Platform dataset where it is available for custom batch workflows.

-With the Batch Decisioning API, you can populate a dataset with the best offers for all profiles in an Adobe Experience Platform segment for a decision scope.
+With the [!DNL Batch Decisioning] API, you can populate a dataset with the best offers for all profiles in an Adobe Experience Platform segment for a decision scope.
 For example, an organization may want to run batch decisioning so they can send offers to a message delivery vendor.
 Those offers are then used as content that is sent out for batch message delivery to the same segment of users.

 To do this, the organization would:

-* Run the Batch Decisioning API, which contains two requests:
+* Run the [!DNL Batch Decisioning] API, which contains two requests:

     1. A **Batch GET request** to get batch workload status.